 Best Gender Discrimination Attorney Answers: What can I do if my boss only promotes men?
 Can employers refuse to give women a chance to be promoted?
 Can I sue if my employer pays me less as a woman than it pays less qualified men?
 How do I find the best gender discrimination lawyer in Ohio?

-At The Spitz Law Firm, LLC, our employment lawyers work every day with individuals who have discrimination issues that are based on their gender.
+At Spitz, The Employee’s Law Firm, our employment lawyers work every day with individuals who have discrimination issues that are based on their gender.
 Many of the issues surrounding workplaces favor male employees and allow male employees many more opportunities to advance to higher, and better paying positions.
 In fact, you may have read about some particularly noteworthy gender discrimination issues here on this employment discrimination blog written by our lawyers.
 (See My Job Promoted A Less Qualified Man!; Can I Be Fired Because My Boss Doesn’t Think I’m Feminine Enough?
 Can I Still Bring A Gender Discrimination Claim If I Am Forced To Quit?).